domsalisbury/domsalisbury.github.io/_posts/2021-02-23-healthhistory.md

 ---
 I became ill in spring 2012 with a nondescript viral illness during a period of heightened stress.
 I was erroneously prescribed an antibiotic — most likely penicillin or amoxicillin — and I feel this may have played a role in me developing a long-term illness.

 For several years I lived with three core symptoms: mild fatigue, mild muscle pain and tenderness, and unilateral tinnitus that started a couple of weeks after I first became ill.
-Throughout this period, I was able to work full time (though often relying on the relative flexibility of academia) and exercise regularly.
+Throughout this period, I was able to work full time (though often relying on the relative flexibility of academia) and I could still exercise regularly.

 My symptoms started to increase in severity in late 2016, and I wasn't able to exercise or remain in work.
 It was around this time that my symptoms became consistent with ME/CFS.
 I started a new position after a period of 8 months out of work, but it was too much; within months I was down to part time and really struggling.
 I finished the short-term contract working mostly from home and unable to spend much time in front of a computer due to extreme fatigue, vision issues, and a feeling like my brain just wasn’t able to keep up and process information correctly.
 I have been unable to work at all since 2019, and am mostly housebound.